Priestess (band): Influences

-The group admire classic rock mainstays such as the Beatles, the Rolling Stones, Black Sabbath, Led Zeppelin and AC/DC.
+The group admired classic rock mainstays such as the Beatles, the Rolling Stones, Black Sabbath, Led Zeppelin, and AC/DC.
 Nirvana was an early inspiration for Heppner, whose earliest repertoire was entirely made of Nirvana songs.
-Watchorn says the Melvins are his favorite band, and also enjoys folk and country music.
+Watchorn said the Melvins were his favorite band, and he also enjoyed folk and country music.

-Heppner prefers the Beatles, while Watchorn has stated that he likes the Stones better.
-Bassist Mike Dyball is known to enjoy Bruce Springsteen and the Cult, and Nudo admires John Bonham, David Bowie, and Thin Lizzy.
-Heppner has also cited Dinosaur Jr., with whom the group toured in 2006, as "a band that [they] have worshipped since [they] were teenagers," along with thrash metal group Metallica as a personal favorite.
+Heppner preferred the Beatles, while Watchorn has stated that he likes the Stones better.
+Bassist Mike Dyball was known to enjoy Bruce Springsteen and the Cult, and Nudo admired John Bonham, David Bowie, and Thin Lizzy.
+Heppner also cited Dinosaur Jr., with whom the group toured in 2006, as "a band that [they] have worshipped since [they] were teenagers," along with thrash metal group Metallica as a personal favorite.

-Groups who championed the progressive rock movement of the 1970s have also impacted the group; in addition to the Beatles, Heppner cites Pink Floyd, Yes, Jethro Tull, Genesis, King Crimson and Frank Zappa as his favorite inspirations, the latter being his favorite artist in general.
+Groups who championed the progressive rock movement of the 1970s have also impacted the group; in addition to the Beatles, Heppner cited Pink Floyd, Yes, Jethro Tull, Genesis, King Crimson, and Frank Zappa as his favorite inspirations, the latter being his favorite artist in general.
 On the band's second studio album, Prior to the Fire, they drew from more progressive rock influences, with more complex music and more obscure lyrical themes; Heppner, who had listened to these artists throughout his youth (while his bandmates did not), had been writing new material with them as his inspiration, but was embarrassed about the new musical direction at first, as he was not sure how his bandmates would react.
 Consequently, he did not show them the material he was writing for a time, and when he did, their reaction was the opposite of what he was expecting.

 Songwriting and lyrics

 Lyrical themes range from typical rock 'n' roll themes to film and television characters.
 Favorite movies inspired certain lyrics from Hello Master, and were also the subject of many songs on Prior to the Fire, along with anime; for example, "Murphy's Law" was a tribute of Heppner's to RoboCop, his favorite film, while "Sideways Attack" was inspired by Lone Wolf and Cub.
 Because of his preferred lyrical focus, Heppner does not claim to be an "amazing" lyricist.

 Hello Master contains grim lyrics that refer to death and murder; in particular, "Lay Down" is about a man who murders his wife, while "Two Kids" relates the discovery and investigation of the dead bodies of two children.
 Prior to the Fire continued that lyrical tradition with "Lady Killer", in which someone promises to avenge the murder of a loved one.

-Regarding the apparent theme of violence in the band's work, Heppner argues that such a theme is a logical side effect of writing heavier material, noting that he does not write violent lyrics for the sake of writing violent lyrics.
+Regarding the apparent theme of violence in the band's work, Heppner argued that such a theme is a logical side effect of writing heavier material, noting that he does not write violent lyrics for the sake of writing violent lyrics.